 I-20 Wildlife Preserve and Jenna Welch Nature

 From the east on I-20 take Midkiff Rd. exit 134 in Midland.
 Stay on north service road heading west 1.7 miles.
 Located between S. Warehouse Rd. and S. Midland Dr. on the north service road of I-20.

 The I-20 Wildlife Preserve, located in Midland, is 86 acres of urban playa habitat that is essential to the survival of local bird populations, native wildlife, and thousands of migratory birds.
 It is located in the West Central Flyway where migrating birds, waterfowl, and butterflies can be seen throughout the year.
-Permit required to enter property.
-Contact the preserve manager for access and tour.
-This site is currently in development.
-The planned 3.4 miles of trails and viewing platforms will provide visitors access to enjoy wildlife feeding in the playa.
-The trails will include canopy walks, boardwalks, bridges, bird blinds, photography blinds, hawk tower, and butterfly and hummingbird paths.
-Developed site will be ADA accessible.
+The 3.4 miles of trails and viewing platforms provide visitors access to enjoy wildlife feeding in the playa.
+The trails include canopy walks, boardwalks, bridges, bird blinds, photography blinds, hawk tower, and butterfly and hummingbird paths.
+Developed site is ADA accessible.